RosarioB/kafka-clients/README.md

 # scaling-kafka-streams
-This branch proves scaling of a Kafka Streams application
+This branch demonstrates the scaling of a Kafka Streams application.

 There are different folders which host different applications:
 1. docker: contains the docker compose file